hoangduytran/blender-manual/manual/modeling/curves/editing/curve.rst

    :Menu:      :menuselection:`Curve --> Add Duplicate`
    :Shortcut:  :kbd:`Shift-D`

-This operator duplicates the selected control points, along with the curve segments implicitly selected (if any).
+Duplicates the selected control points, along with the curve segments implicitly selected (if any).
 If only a handle is selected, the full point will be duplicated too.
 The copy is selected so you can move it to another place.